ArGilfea/TRU-IMP/ReadMe.md

 For any question, please contact philippe.laporte.3@umontreal.ca

+## Location:

+The source code is available at: https://github.com/ArGilfea/TRU-IMP

+A .dmg file for use without installation is available at:

 ## Packages Required:
 * Numpy          --For all computations
 * Scipy          --To compute the parameters